// Main // Menu

 Amen.
 So may it be your will.

 Rabbi Shai Held originally composed this prayer in the wake of the Asian tsunami disaster in 2004.
 We are grateful to Rabbi Held for contributing this and to Rabbi Stephen Belsky for making us aware of it.
-Please combine your prayers with an act of tzedaka that bring healing into the physical world.
+Please combine your prayers with an act of tsedaqah that bring healing into the physical world.
 For more information on how you can help, please visit, Repair the World.
+Translation in brackets not available in the original disseminated prayer.
+Niqud added by Aharon Varady on 29 July 2025.

 Notes